Tammy Cook-Searson

 Tammy holds a master of business administration degree and a graduate diploma in management from Athabasca University.
 She also holds honorary degrees from the University of Regina, the Saskatchewan Indian Institute of Technologies and Saskatchewan Polytechnic.
 Tammy brings extensive leadership, community relations and development experience to the board, which includes finding solutions for social challenges and advocating for Indigenous issues.
 Her efforts have been recognized with many awards and medals, including the Indigenous Women in Leadership Award from Canadian Council of Aboriginal Business in 2021, the Canadian Armed Forces Special Services Medal in 2020 and the Queen Elizabeth II Diamond Jubilee Medal in 2012.

-Tammy serves on the board of the Saskatoon Airport Authority, and she serves the Saskatchewan Indigenous community in many capacities.
-She is a member of the boards and commissions of Prince Albert Grand Council, Federation of Sovereign Indigenous Nations, Saskatchewan Indian Gaming Authority, Assembly of First Nations and the Virtual Health Hub of Saskatchewan.
+Tammy is board chair of Saskatchewan Indian Gaming Authority (SIGA) since 2025 and serves the Saskatchewan Indigenous community in many capacities.
+She is a member of the boards and commissions of Prince Albert Grand Council, Federation of Sovereign Indigenous Nations, Assembly of First Nations and the Virtual Health Hub of Saskatchewan.
+She serves on the board of the Saskatoon Airport Authority.

 Board and Committee Membership and Attendance